-Old fashioned Swedish Meatball Recipe contains ground beef, spices and other ingredients to serve at a party or for frugal everyday meals.
+Old fashioned Swedish Meatball Recipe contains ground beef, onion and spice, smothered in a sauce to serve frugal meals to your family and guests.

-In the 1950's and 1960's, they were popular in the southeastern United States, shaped into patties instead of balls, and served over mashed potatoes.
+Back in the day, they were shaped into patties instead of balls, and served over mashed

 Remove from the pan and prepare the gravy.